Data processing agreement

 2. Ensuring that all notices, disclosures, and consents required by Applicable Data Protection Law have been provided to Data Subjects.

-3. Ensuring that Personal Data submitted to the Services is accurate, relevant, and limited to what is necessary for the processing purposes.
+3. Ensuring that Personal Data submitted to the Services is accurate, relevant, and limited to what is necessary for the Customer's processing purposes.

 6. Maintaining its own records of processing activities as required by Applicable Data Protection Law.